prernaadvani/whatsprernacooking/_posts/2021-01-04-greek-chickpea-salad.md

   thumbnail: /images/greek salad/salad 1.png
 ---

-A salad that needs no dressing (but I included it just in case you want one anyway)
+A salad that needs no dressing (but I included one just in case)

 ### Ingredients: